oforiwaasam/virtual-keyboard/README.md

 # virtual-keyboard
-A virtual keyboard built solely with vanilla javascript
+A virtual keyboard built solely with vanilla javascript, a little bit of CSS